nkozdemir/fakestore-backend/README.md

 - remove: deletes line items by productId
 - date: ISO date/datetime string (date part stored)
 - userId: reassign cart to another user (no auth rules yet)

+Compatibility: older `user_id` query param is still accepted, but `userId` is preferred and documented.

 ### Error Envelope
 All error responses use a consistent structure: